Seven News: Seven's National News at Noon

-Seven's National News (stylized 7 National News) airs at 12 pm on weekdays and is presented by Natarsha Belling from Seven's Eveleigh studios.
-Sport is presented by Liam Tapper, while the weather is presented by Gertie Spurling (Monday, Thursday and Friday) or Tony Auden (Tuesday and Wednesday).
-Lucy McLeod also presents entertainment news.
+Seven's National News (stylized 7 National News) is a national bulletin that airs at 12 pm on weekdays and is presented by rotating presenters from Seven's Eveleigh studios.
+Sport is presented by Alex Cullen on Monday and Tuesday and Kate Massey from Wednesday to Friday, and the weather is presented by Gertie Spurling on Monday, Thursday and Friday and Tony Auden on Tuesday and Wednesday.

-The bulletin was previously known as Seven Morning News and had been presented by Garry Wilkinson, Chris Reason, Chris Bath, Ann Sanders & Sally Bowrey.
+The bulletin was previously known as Seven Morning News and had been presented by Garry Wilkinson, Chris Reason, Chris Bath, Ann Sanders and Sally Bowrey.
 In 2006, Bath and Sanders swapped roles with Bath being appointed weekend presenter on Seven News Sydney and Sanders appointed presenter of Seven Morning News.

 Separate editions for the Adelaide and Perth markets were launched in 2021.

-In January 2025, the bulletin underwent significant changes: it was rescheduled to midday, extended to a full hour, and rebranded as Seven’s National News at Noon.
+In January 2025, the bulletin underwent significant changes: it was rescheduled to midday, extended to a full hour, and rebranded as Seven's National News at Noon.
 Natarsha Belling was announced as the new presenter, succeeding Ann Sanders.
 Additionally, the local editions in Adelaide and Perth were discontinued.

-In September 2025, after the 7NEWS graphics had a minor tweak.
-The 'At Noon' was dropped from the title On-Air only.
-The 'At Noon' tag still remains on EPGs & 7plus.
+In June 2026, Natarsha Belling was made redundant as part of a major restructure following the merger of Southern Cross Austereo and Seven West Media, which resulted in significant job cuts across the organisation.